chrhansen/simple-oauth1/README.md

 5. After successfull authentication, tap the "API Request" button to test an API get request.
 Currently it is set (in ViewController.m) to pull your LinkedIn profile or find an appropriate API call on your OAuth1.0a service provider.

-To use the authentication in your own project copy the classes in the "OAuth1" group to your project.
+#### Integrate in your own project
+Copy the classes in the "OAuth1" group of the sample project to your project.
 Create a new OAuth1Controller object and run the method
 ```loginWithWebView:completion:``` by providing a UIWebView to handle the authorization part where the user puts in his/her credentials.
 You have to have a strong reference to your OAuth1Controller object.
 Example below from the sample project.

 ``` objective-c